syncfusion-content/javascript-docs/js/Grid/Editing.md

 N> 2.
 The column which is specified as [`isIdentity`](https://help.syncfusion.com/api/js/ejgrid#members:columns-isidentity "isIdentity") will be in readonly mode both while editing and adding a record.
 Also, auto incremented value is assigned to that [`isIdentity`](https://help.syncfusion.com/api/js/ejgrid#members:columns-isidentity "isIdentity") column.

 N> 3.
-To get the primarykey field name use [`getPrimaryKeyFieldNames`](https://help.syncfusion.com/api/js/ejgrid#methods:getprimarykeyfieldnames "getPrimaryKeyFieldNames") method.
+To get the primarykey field name, use [`getPrimaryKeyFieldNames`](https://help.syncfusion.com/api/js/ejgrid#methods:getprimarykeyfieldnames "getPrimaryKeyFieldNames") method.

-Some default behaviour of Grid editing (i.e auto save the edit action on row selection changed) which can be modified by setting [`enableAutoSaveOnSelectionChange `](https://help.syncfusion.com/api/js/ejgrid#members:enableautosaveonselectionchange "enableAutoSaveOnSelectionChange ") property as `false`.
+Default behaviour of Grid editing (i.e auto save the edit action on row selection changed) which can be modified by setting [`enableAutoSaveOnSelectionChange `](https://help.syncfusion.com/api/js/ejgrid#members:enableautosaveonselectionchange "enableAutoSaveOnSelectionChange ") property as `false`.

 ## Toolbar with edit option